MTereM/Bank-Marketing/README.md

 This project is divided into two parts: [part I](./Bank-Marketing-Part-I-EDA.ipynb) deals with intense EDA of the dataset, using ipywidgets and plotly.
+Part II which is concerned with modelling will come soon.

 ### Some Examples:
 #### Numeric Features vs Response Summary